-Figure 1: Issues identified by CDOP, 2016/17
+Figure 1: Issues identified by CDOP, 2017/18

-Figure 1: Issues identified by CDOP, Key risk factors/issues identified Proposed specific action Smoking, diabetes and obesity in pregnancy District wide actions to reduce smoking, diabetes and obesity Specific actions in place within maternity services to manage diabetes and obesity and support women to stop smoking Genetic inheritance issues and consanguinity as a risk factor.
-Genetic counselling offer and ensuring appropriate referrals Genetic diagnosis not always clear Every Baby Matters Recommendation 7 work to increase awareness Ensuring family members are made aware of genetic risk and appropriate tests undertaken Non-viable babies e.g. 20-22 weeks Ongoing monitoring Domestic abuse and safeguarding issues Ensure flags for future pregnancies where relevant and any follow-up support is in place Domestic abuse and Mental health issues Need to clarify regional compassionate extubation pathway Regional compassionate extubation pathway to be implemented Vulnerable at risk young mothers Follow up contacts with Looked After Children (LAC) and/or at risk of Child Sexual Exploitation (CSE) as appropriate Use of Limitation of Treatment Agreement (LOTA) and advanced care plans - noted to be good practice Monitor use of LOTAs and follow up where use identified as not fully compliant Delays to review Red flag system now in place to monitor delays Variable levels of bereavement support Noted if a child is on PICU (Paediatric Intensive Care Unit) robust Community paediatric nursing not on call 24 hours to be monitored and discussed with Bereavement services leads Joint mortality meetings Bradford/Leeds may be beneficial Paediatricians BTHFT are following this up Cause of death judged to be different to Coroner Discussions with Coroner planned for Nov 2017 Insufficient details to review children who died abroad Ongoing monitoring Sudden death of a child when parents not prepared Ongoing work by Paediatricians to ensure parents are prepared for possible sudden death with congenital heart disease
+Key risk factors/issues identified Proposed specific action Smoking, diabetes and obesity in pregnancy all common risk factors which have been increasingly noted; not causal for the particular cause of death on individual level.
+District wide actions to reduce smoking, diabetes and obesity Specific actions in place for maternity services to manage diabetes, obesity & support to stop smoking Genetic inheritance issues & consanguinity as a risk factor.
+Commonly genetic diagnosis is unclear - in many cases genetic tests are awaited and this can take many months to arrive Genetic counselling offer; ensuring referrals Every Baby Matters Recommendation 7 work to increase awareness Ensuring family members are made aware of genetic risk and appropriate tests undertaken Chase up all genetic tests as quickly as possible Non-viable babies e.g. <23 weeks Monitoring of all cases and awaiting new Guidance Domestic abuse and safeguarding issues were very common across all deaths reviewed Ensure flags for future pregnancies where relevant and any follow-up support is in place Pre-birth assessment pathway now in place Mental health issues and isolation Ensure parents linked to appropriate services Vulnerable at risk young mothers, including those leaving or had left care - in some cases at risk of CSE or domestic abuse Ensure follow up contacts with Looked After Children (LAC) and/or at risk of Child Sexual Exploitation (CSE) Limitation of Treatment Agreement (LOTA) & advanced care plans - good practice.
+Monitor use of LOTAs and follow up where use identified as not fully compliant Delays to review at CDOP Red flag system now in place to monitor delays Variable levels of bereavement support - noted good practice frequently for support provided by the Forget Me Not Hospice and Martin House Hospice Continue to monitor Bereavement support for families and note good and poor practice.
+Bereavement Services report due in spring 2018 Specific areas: Family unaware of Post- mortem result, issues with sterile cleaning fluids Ensure family are aware of Post-mortem report Local change in policy for use of sterile cleaning products in place Cause of death judged differently to Coroner e.g. unascertained vs SIDs & Cosleeping Discussions with Coroner taken place and 6 month follow up planned Insufficient details -children who died abroad On-going monitoring Sudden death of a child when parents not prepared for this event On-going work by Paediatricians & antenatally to ensure parents are prepared for possible sudden death with congenital heart disease Massive haematemesis procedures Protocol was reviewed to ensure as robust as possible

-Key CDOP Activity in 2016/17:
+Key CDOP Activity in 2017/18:

-- Total of 8 meetings in the year which included some extended meetings to ensure more cases could be reviewed. - Annual Away Day held to review all data and understanding for 2016/17 and 3 key areas of special interest presented and discussed; obesity and smoking in pregnancy and audit of deaths in out-of-hours services. - Updated modifiability definition agreed April 2016 for obesity, smoking and consanguinity (see Appendix 3). - CDOP database updated and additional fields added. - Suicide Audit presented at CDOP and findings reported into Suicide Prevention Action plan for the district. - Awareness raising over the year for SIDS and co-sleeping and risk factors.

-- Useful Red flag system established around cases which have taken a long time to reach review or where significant issues have been identified in reported deaths yet to be reviewed this is to ensure any new areas of concern are identified early and any long delays to review are addressed where possible. - CDOP members presented at safeguarding week and took part in training events throughout the year.
+- Total of 8 meetings in the year which included some extended meetings to ensure more cases could be reviewed. - Annual Away Day held in April 2018 to review all data and understanding for 2017/18 and audit of Sudden Infant Deaths presented and discussed. - CDOP database updated and additional fields added. - Awareness raising over the year for SIDS and co-sleeping and risk factors, foreign bodies and other key areas via regular Newsletters. - Continued use of Red Flag System established around long delays to review or significant issues identified in reported deaths yet to be reviewed - this is to ensure any new areas of concern are identified early and any long delays to review are addressed where possible. - CDOP members presented at Safeguarding Week in 2017 which was well evaluated and took part in training events throughout the year.

-3. Child deaths reviewed by CDOP between 2008/09 - 2016/17
+3. Child deaths reviewed by CDOP between 2008/09 - 2017/18 (10-year period)